 Thujone, a compound found in wormwood, is often referred to as the hallucinogenic component in “real” absinthe.
 But according to the experts and extensive studies, there just isn’t any truth to this.
 In extremely high doses, thujone is known to be a dangerous neurotoxin, but pre-ban absinthe and the nearly identical recipes made today have always only had trace amounts.
 The truth is, there may very well be more wormwood in the vermouth you’re having in your next martini than a glass of absinthe.
 Aside from being its hallmark ingredient, the name “vermouth” is in fact the French pronunciation of the German word Wermut, meaning…wormwood.

-According to absinthe educator Kellfire Bray, seen here at the monthly Green Fairy Party produced by Don Spiro in NYC, here are his recommendations to get you started:
+Absinthe educator Kellfire Bray, seen here at the monthly Green Fairy Party produced by Don Spiro in NYC, recommends these bottles to get you started:

 Meadow of Love Absinthe from Delaware Phoenix Distillery – American Hidden Gem